suned/serum/README.md

     instance.log  # Ok!
 ```
 ## `Environment`
-`Environment`s provide implementations of `Components`.
+`Environment`s provide implementations of `Component`s.
 An `Environment` will always provide the most
 specific subtype of the requested type (in Method Resolution Order).
 ```python
 class Super(component):